Getting Rid of Cable: Options Aplenty

 - Get network television through a digital antenna, including CBS, FOX, ABC, NBC, PBS, and other channels that broadcast in your area.
 No monthly fees.

-- Pair the digital antenna with an Amazon Fire TV Recast OTA DVR: record up to 150 hours of OTA TV, with no subscription cost.
+- Pair the digital antenna with a Tablo OTA DVR to record OTA TV, with no subscription cost.

 - Get any streaming service (and watch digital files) through a Roku Ultra: I personally use this as my streaming device as it has everything, including USB digital file compatibility, compatibility with just about every app, 4K HDR, Dolby Vision, & more.
 No monthly fees.
 And you can use a Roku as a replacement for Xfinity’s DVR or TV box.

 - Subscribe to any of the free or paid streaming services you want.

 - Get free DVD rentals from the library.

 Is Streaming Just Cable 2.0?
 How to Keep your Streaming Costs in Check

 Next, you’re probably going to have to keep your streaming bills in check.
 I’ve written about how to cut your video streaming costs to close to $0 per month.
 I’d suggest rotating (vs keeping them continuously).
 Content gets stale anyways – and signing up new often gets you discounts.
 These links include free/discounted service to various streaming services:

 - Amazon Prime Video (comes free with Amazon Prime, $8.99/month if you don’t have a Prime subscription)

 - Hulu (30-day free trial, then $6.99/month w/ads or $12.99/month ad-free)

 - YouTube TV (usually runs 1 week free trial.
 Get $45 off YouTube TV with this referral link)

 - Paramount+ (1 week free trial, then $4.99 for “Essential” or $9.99 for “Premium” per month)